 Winchester Entrance is designed to give all candidates the opportunity to demonstrate their academic potential, irrespective of their previous educational setting.

-The majority of boys will undertake the Winchester Entrance exam in the April/May of Year 8, either at the candidate’s own school or at an approved centre.
+The majority of candidates will undertake the Winchester Entrance exam in the April/May of Year 8, either at their own school or at an approved centre.

 We recognise that candidates from the maintained sector will have followed KS3 of the National Curriculum, rather than the Common Entrance syllabus, and we very much welcome their applications.

-All candidates sit papers in English and Maths.
-All boys sitting Winchester Entrance and Election take a common English paper and Maths paper (Paper 1 in Election).
+All candidates sitting Winchester Entrance and Election take a common English paper and Maths paper (Paper 1 in Election).
+These common papers are at the Entrance level.
+Election candidates will have an opportunity to show what they can do in Maths Paper 2.
 Find out more about Election.